4d/4d-for-ios/docs/ProjectEditor-DataPanel.md

 * As with query filters, you first need to define your query in the appropriate field.

-* To specify that the query depends on user information, just add ":" and the userinfo object key.
+* To specify that the query depends on user information, just add ":" and the `userinfo` object key.

 * Then, validate your query.
 This must be done each time you modify it.

-* Once your query filter is validated, a button appears to allow you to add information about users in the Mobile App Authentication method.
+* Once your query filter is validated, a button appears to allow you to add information about users in the [On Mobile App Authentication](http://doc.4d.com/4Dv17R3/4D/17-R3/On-Mobile-App-Authentication-database-method.301-3906587.en.html) method.

 When a query filter is valid, a user icon appears to indicate that the defined filter is based on user information.